NickNak86/CPAP-Tracker/README.md

 ## Overview

-Mike's BiPAP Tracker helps you stay on top of your BiPAP/CPAP equipment maintenance by:
+Mike's BiPAP Tracker helps you stay on top of your BiPAP equipment maintenance by:
 - Tracking replacement schedules for all equipment parts
 - Sending timely notifications for upcoming replacements
 - Managing equipment inventory and reorder process